snehamishra4321/IEEE_MOVE_IT-Dashboard/README.md

 ## Emergency Response Optimization System (EROS)

 ## Overview
-EROS is a prototype tool developed as a Capstone Project in collaboration with the IEEE MOVE Global team.
+EROS is a prototype tool developed as a Capstone Project in collaboration with the IEEE MOVE Global team and Texas A&M University.
 It enhances emergency response by predicting demand hotspots and dynamically routing response vehicles for efficient deployment during disasters.

 ## Key Features
 * Predictive Demand Analysis: Uses real-time and historical data to forecast emergency service needs, ensuring timely resource deployment.